SAN DIEGO -- When the Houston Astros said, "This Bud's for you," this is what the Baltimore Orioles envisioned.

 Forsythe was starting in place of Padres All-Star Everth Cabrera, who began his 50-game suspension for violating Major League Baseball's substance-abuse policy.

-Jones got his second RBI of the game in the fourth when he hit Volquez's 80 mph changeup for his 23rd home run of the season.
+Jones got his second RBI of the game in the fourth with his 23rd home run of the season.

 Davis hit an RBI double in the eighth, and Manny Machado capped the scoring with a run-scoring single in the ninth.